peter88213/cnv_genlog/README.md

 2. Convert the *.bmp* image files to *.jpg*.
 This can be easily done e.g. using the batch conversion feature of *IrfanView*.
 3. Convert the *.rtf* files into plain text via the *strip_rtf.py* script.
 4. Parse the plain text files in order to get the best-structured data possible.
 5. Create a new data base to revise the metadata.
-This is currently an *Obsidian* vault, for instance.
+This is currently an *Obsidian* vault.
    Also the linked external documents should then be *Obsidian* notes.
 6. Create target data, e.g. GEDCOM.